Zikkyrat4/Graphs-WinForms-Application/README.md

-Еhis is my first graph application
+This is my first graph application